DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 }
 ```

-In Diligent Engine command queues are exposed through immediate context.
+In Diligent Engine, command queues are exposed through immediate contexts.
 An immediate context allows recording commands
 directly, or executing command lists recorded by the deferred contexts.
+Every immediate context encomasses a single software queue.

 We use a helper function `AddContext()` to find the required queue and add it to the context create info.